Source code for topotoolbox.stream_object

 from .grid_object import GridObject

-from .utils import validate_alignment
+from .interface import validate_alignment

 # pylint: disable=no-name-in-module